jbieze/twsclone/README.md

 Users will be able to view all of the events that they have attended in the past, whether as attendee or host.

 Users will be able to adit their personal account information, including email address, password, and profile picture.

+### CSS (Re)Styling

+The styling of the webapp will be significantly revised as the project goes along; as it nears completion, a complete overhaul is anticipated.